oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/base-images/_index.md

 #### Understand Oracle Container Registry images

 {{% notice note %}}
 All of the OCR images that are described in this section are built using the [WebLogic Image Tool](https://github.com/oracle/weblogic-image-tool) (WIT).
-You can also use the WIT to build your own WebLogic Server or Fusion Middleware Infrastructure images (with the latest Oracle Linux images, Java updates, and WebLogic Server patches), apply one-off patches to existing OCR images, or overlay your own files and applications on top of an OCR image.
+You can also use the WIT to build their own WebLogic Server or Fusion Middleware Infrastructure images (with the latest Oracle Linux images, Java updates, and WebLogic Server patches), apply one-off patches to existing OCR images, or overlay their own files and applications on top of an OCR image.
 See [creating your own custom image](#create-a-custom-image-with-patches-applied) for information about using this tool to create custom WebLogic Server or Fusion Middleware Infrastructure images for the WebLogic Kubernetes Operator.
 {{% /notice %}}

 The Oracle Container Registry (OCR) is located at [https://container-registry.oracle.com/](https://container-registry.oracle.com/) and contains images for licensed commercial Oracle software products that may be used in your enterprise for deployment using a container engine and Kubernetes.